University of Nebraska Medical Center: History

 The University of Nebraska Medical Center was formed in 1869 as the Omaha Medical College.
 The college was organized as a training school by several Nebraskan physicians and was originally private.
 The college was officially chartered in 1881.
-Omaha Medical College officially joined the University of Nebraska system in 1902.
+Omaha Medical College officially joined the University of Nebraska in 1902.
 Under the University of Nebraska, the college grew, adding a dental college in 1903, a pharmacy college in 1908, and a nursing college in 1917.
 That same year, the college formed a hospital on campus, which later opened in 1919.

 In 1968, medicine, nursing, dentistry and pharmacy operations were all consolidated by the system to form the University of Nebraska Medical Center.
-In 1997, the university hospital merged with Bishop Clarkson Memorial Hospital, then-affiliate of Clarkson College.
+That same year, the university separated from the University of Nebraska–Lincoln and officially joined the University of Nebraska system In 1997, the university hospital merged with Bishop Clarkson Memorial Hospital, then-affiliate of Clarkson College.
 The resulting entity was the Nebraska Health System, now known as Nebraska Medicine, to which the university is affiliated with.
 The following year, the university and hospital opened the 14-story Lied Transplant Center, which at 230 feet (70 m) tall, is the twelfth tallest building in Omaha.